 Fancy Working from Home?

-If working from home is something you are interested in, there are all kinds of opportunities available. www.workingmums.co.uk is a good place to start your research.
+If making a change and a move to working from home is something you are interested in, there are all kinds of opportunities available. www.workingmums.co.uk is a good place to start your research.

 There are also lots of ways to make a living on a self-employed basis working from home.
 Emma Drew has absolutely nailed this.
 As has Ruth from Ruth Makes Money Check out their blogs for some fab hustles to make extra cash or a full time living online, from the comfort of your own home!